jnaidu/IoTGitBook/features.md

 # Key Features

-This section describes the capabilities provided in this release:
+This section describes the key capabilities provided in this release:

 * **_Ability to define devices:_** There are templates for devices, and a device’s attributes can be described so that a message from a sensor on the device will carry the device type and attributes.
 * **_Ability to collect data from the device ecosystem:_** An ecosystem could be a fleet of cars equipped to forward the data to an event hub within our platform.
 Data is sent in a protocol called MQTT, which is the industry standard data format for industrial IoT.